containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.Capacity"></a>

 ### Capacity
-Represents the capacity of a Kubernetes node
+Represents the capacity of a Kubernetes node.

 | Field | Type | Label | Description |